All Episodes

 In other words, there's a turnover in people that are making $20 an hour and less.

-Yeah, that's all totally a program.
+Yeah, that's all totally appropriate.

 I'm kind of keen to see what he says about Yahoo and Trump.

-But of course it is.
+But of course, it is.

-Of course it is.
+Of course, it is.

-I I can't tell you how many times Colin Powell and I had that conversation.
+I can't tell you how many times Colin Powell and I had that conversation.

 Does Trump control Netanyahu or does Netanyahu control Trump?